-30. Register of assets
+Register of assets.

-- (1) The Chief Registrar through the Head of Finance Directorate shall maintain a register of all assets under his or her control or possession. - (2) The register of assets shall record each asset, the terms on which it is held with reference to its acquisition, location and address, dates and cost of acquisition, disposal or major changes in use and value and other pertinent management details.
+- (2) The register of assets shall record each asset, the terms on which it is held with reference to its acquisition, location and address, date and cost of acquisition, disposal or major changes in use and value and any other pertinent management details. - 30.
+The loss of any cash, inventories, assets or equipment of the Judiciary shall be reported to the Chief Registrar who shall launch an investigation and take appropriate action.

-31. Loss of assets
+Loss of assets.